johnnygoodman/xpenser/README.txt

 == TO DO

-1. Support tags and category arrays in json feeds
+1. Support tags arrays in json feeds (DONE)

+2. Support category arrays in json feeds

+3. Figure out how to store precision 2 floats in mongodb

+4. Fill out class methods for all supported xpenser Expenses, Tags, Categories and Reports.

+5. Implement Cubicle for sum, ave, group and count mongo functionality

+6. Implement Hashie